Skip to content

 • Release notes

-• Stored locally in wp-content/uploads/wp-rollback/
+• Stored in wp-content/uploads/wp-rollback/

 Rollback Limitations

-Repository Availability
+Version Availability

 File Permissions